SowmySD/SowmyaSD/README.md

 # 👋 About Me

 Hi!
-I'm **Sowmya S D**, an enthusiastic and driven **M.Sc.
-Integrated Data Science** student at **Thiagarajar College of Engineering (TCE), Madurai**.
-I’m passionate about using data to uncover insights and build intelligent systems that solve real-world problems.
+I'm **Sowmya S D**, an enthusiastic and driven **Data Science** student passionate about using data to uncover insights and build intelligent systems that solve real-world problems.

 🎓 Currently pursuing my integrated master's degree in Data Science.
 💡 I enjoy exploring machine learning, AI, and data visualization techniques.